-- (a) not triable summarily; or - (b) which may be tried either summarily or on indictment and which the prosecution or the accused person desires to have tried on indictment, trial
+- (a) not triable summarily; or - (b) which may be tried either summarily or on indictment and which the prosecution or the accused person desires to have tried on indictment,

-86. A magistrate conducting a preliminary inquiry shall, at the commencement of such inquiry, read over and explain to the accused person the charge in respect of which the inquiry is being held and shall explain to the accused person that he

-Magistrate to read charge to accused and explain purpose of the proceedings preliminary inquiry will have an opportunity later on in the inquiry, if he so desires, of making a statement or calling witnesses (or both) and shall further explain to the accused person the purpose of the proceedings, namely to determine whether there is sufficient evidence to put him on his trial before the Grand Court.
+86. A magistrate conducting a preliminary inquiry shall, at the commencement of such inquiry, read over and explain to the accused person the charge in respect of which the inquiry is being held and shall explain to the accused person that he will have an opportunity later on in the inquiry, if he so desires, of making a statement or calling witnesses (or both) and shall further explain to the accused person the purpose of the proceedings, namely to determine whether there is sufficient evidence to put him on his trial before the Grand Court.